English Football and its Premier League

 Most Successful Decade: 1960-1970 – 33.5 points

 Regular trophy success with attractive, pioneering tactics in the decades after WW2 meant Tottenham was regarded as the 5th biggest club in England by the time the Premier League was launched at the start of the 1990s.
-The club failed to exploit the commercial value of a league that went on to be the most wealthy in the world however, going on to win just one trophy – an FL Cup – in the 21st Century to date.
+The club failed to exploit the commercial value of a league that went on to be the most wealthy in the world however, winning just one trophy – an FL Cup – in the 21st Century to date.

 7: Everton FC